stefanatanasovmk/Invoice/README.md

 # npm start

-If you want to build the frontend in client directory run:
+If you want to build the frontend in main directory run:

 # ./deploy.sh